Prospect Floating Rate and Alternative Income Fund

 Underlying Secured Investments

 Prospect Floating Rate and Alternative Income Fund, Inc. (the “Fund” or “PFLOAT”), is a non-traded business development company (“BDC”) that invests primarily in the debt of privately-owned U.S. middle-market companies.
-The Fund seeks to provide income largely from investing in senior and secured floating rate credits, while building a portfolio of investments across the broad range of economic sectors.
-The priority in class hierarchy demonstrates the hypothetical capital structure for the Fund’s investments in senior and secured loans.
+The Fund seeks to provide income largely from investing in senior and secured floating rate credits, while building a portfolio of investments across a broad range of economic sectors.

 Market Opportunity